-On over 800 pages, this thoroughly revised and expanded 2nd edition demonstrates how ML can add value to algorithmic trading through a broad range of applications.
+On over 800 pages, this revised and expanded 2nd edition demonstrates how ML can add value to algorithmic trading through a broad range of applications.
 Organized in four parts and 24 chapters, it covers the end-to-end workflow from data sourcing and model development to strategy backtesting and evaluation.

 The 2nd edition of this book introduces the end-to-end machine learning for trading workflow, starting with the data sourcing, feature engineering, and model optimization and continues to strategy design and backtesting.